ropensci/ritis/cran-comments.md

 License components with restrictions and base license permitting such:
   MIT + file LICENSE
 File 'LICENSE':
-  YEAR: 2016
+  YEAR: 2017
 COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

+I have run R CMD check on the 2 downstream dependencies (https://github.com/ropensci/ritis/blob/master/revdep/README.md).
-There are no reverse dependencies.
+There were no problems.

 ---

-This version fixes base URLs for API requests to the ITIS service.
+This version swaps out a dependency, fixes a bug, and fix a base URL for a web service.

 Thanks!
 Scott Chamberlain